NYUAD-CRC/crc-docs/source/hpc/help/greasy.rst

 # Dependencies must be numerical, and ranges must be expressed correctly
 [# 2->6 #]      /bin/sleep 31
 [# mistake #]   /bin/sleep 32
-2.- the submission script ( dalma_greasy.job )
+2.- the submission script ( Jubail_greasy.job )

-The file  dalma_greasy.job is the file you submit to queues Greasy has different types of "engines" for different kinds of underlying hardware.
+The file  Jubail_greasy.job is the file you submit to queues Greasy has different types of "engines" for different kinds of underlying hardware.
 In a cluster environment like Butinah you can use "mpi" engine by setting the environment variable in the submission script :